worldcuisines/worldcuisines/README.md

 ## 📊 Benchmark
 🌎 WorldCuisines 🥘 comprises a balanced proportion of its **2 supported tasks**.
 We provide over **1M training data** and a **60k evaluation data**.
 Our benchmark evaluates VLMs on two tasks: dish name prediction and dish location prediction.
 The settings include **no-context**, **contextualized**, and **adversarial** infused prompt as the model's input.

+Our dataset is available at 🤗 [Hugging Face Dataset](https://huggingface.co/datasets/worldcuisines/vqa/).
+The supporting KB data can be found at 🤗 [Hugging Face Dataset](https://huggingface.co/datasets/worldcuisines/).

 ![WorldCuisines Dataset Statistic](assets/data_stat.png)

 ## 📜 Paper